 Typically, prime rib is oven-roasted—but there's more than one way to cook this cut of meat.
 You may already know that grilling a prime rib roast will deliver next-level tasting meat, but did you know that there is another (even better) cooking technique?
 Try smoking.
 Smoking a prime rib in a smoker or on your grill will add an exceptional smoky flavor to the meat while producing an amazingly tender and delicious roast.

 What You Need

-Before you run out and buy a seven-bone rib roast, make sure you have the smoker capacity to handle it.
-The largest prime rib roast can be over 16 inches long—you want to have two inches on either side of the meat for the heat and smoke to pass by.
-This means that an 18-inch diameter smoker might just not be big enough to handle this.
-Plan on one bone serving two people, or about 1 pound per person.
-This might sound like a lot, but people won't be passing up a chance for seconds and the... roast will shrink during cooking.
+First things first: Before you run out and buy a seven-bone rib roast, make sure you have the smoker capacity to handle it.
+The largest prime rib roast can measure more than 16 inches in length, and you will want to have at least two inches on either side of the meat for the heat and smoke to circulate.
+This means that an 18-inch diameter smoker might not be big enough to handle a roast of this size.
+Plan on one rib bone serving two people, or about one pound per person.
+This might sound like a lot, but people won't be passing up on a chance for seconds, and the roast will shrink during cooking.

 In addition to the prime rib roast, you will need: